Behavior-altering parasite: Direct and indirect manipulation

-Parasitic crustaceans

-Rhizocephala

-Members of the order Rhizocephala such as Sacculina carcini alter male hosts' hormonal balance, to encourage nurturing behavior similar to that seen in females.
-The parasite usually spends its entire life within the host; however, if it is removed from the host in a laboratory setting, male hosts will subsequently grow partial or complete female gonads.

-Mechanisms

 The ways in which parasites induce behavioral changes in hosts have been compared to the way a neurobiologist would effect a similar change in a lab.
 A scientist may stimulate a certain pathway in order to produce a specific behavior, such as increased appetite or lowered anxiety; parasites also produce specific behavioral changes in their hosts, but rather than stimulate specific neurological pathways, they appear to target broader areas of the central nervous system.
 While the proximate mechanisms underlying this broad targeting have not been fully characterized, two mechanisms used by parasites to alter behavior in vertebrate hosts have been identified: infection of the central nervous system and altered neurochemical communication.

 Central nervous system infection

 Some parasites alter host behavior by infecting neurons in the host's central nervous system.
 The host's central nervous system responds to the parasite as it would to any other infection.
 The hallmarks of such response include local inflammation and the release of chemicals such as cytokines.
 The immune response itself is responsible for induced behavioral changes in many cases of parasitic infection.
 Parasites that are known to induce behavioral changes through central nervous system inflammation in their hosts include Toxoplasma gondii in rats, Trypanosoma cruzi in mice and Plasmodium mexicanum in the Mexican lizard.